Find out how to eat a fresh pawpaw or process pawpaw fruit for long-term storage in your freezer.

 Simply scoop the pawpaw pulp and seeds into the strainer, then toss the skins into the compost.
 We use both the pestle that comes with the strainer plus a silicone spatula to push as much pulp through the small openings as possible.

-With a chinois strainer, we can process about 10 pounds of pawpaw in 30 minutes, but some pulp is left on the seeds as you can see in the photo above.
-Also note that a chinois strainer will tun pawpaw pulp into a much finer texture but not as smooth as a food processor or blender, so you’ll probably want to puree in one of those tools before freezing.
+With a chinois strainer, we can process about 10 pounds of pawpaw fruit in 30 minutes, but some pulp is left on the seeds as you can see in the photo above.
+Also note that a chinois strainer will tun pawpaw pulp into a much finer texture but not as smooth as a food processor or blender, so you’ll probably want to puree the pulp in one of those tools before freezing.

 In case you’re wondering, for every 1 pound of pawpaw fruit, you can expect to get about 1/2 cup of processed pulp. (*This ratio may not apply to certain bred varieties with smaller and fewer seeds.)

 Step 3.
 Remove the fruit, leave the skin.

 Now back to the small batch processing steps… Using a spoon, scrape out all the pulp.